Skip to content

 Evaluating a Legitimate Intermediary: Due Diligence Checklist

-☐ Request and verify copy of GEGMR trading/export licence (should be current year)
+☐ Request and verify copy of GECOPHAM trading/export licence (should be current year)

 ☐ Request company registration certificate from Syrian Ministry of Economy